josemoreiraUA/SISQUAL-data-and-methods/src/backend/services/v1.0/forecast/README.md

 poetry env list
 ```

-To make sure that a new `virtualenv` was created using python 3.9.
+To make sure that a new `virtualenv` was created using `python 3.9`.
 It should have a name like, for example, `app-duUi6HXW-py3.9`, where `3.9` is the important part.

-If you do not have another python version installed, the process may get more complicated.
+If your system does not have another python version installed, the process may get more complicated.

-An example follows using [pyenv-win](https://github.com/pyenv-win/pyenv-win)
+An example follows using [pyenv-win](https://github.com/pyenv-win/pyenv-win).

 Install pyenv-win using the Windows (Powershell):